apache/allura/Allura/docs/getting_started/administration.rst

 * Search for users, view user details, update user status, email address, and reset their password
 * View background task statuses, and submit new background tasks
 * Manage "trove" categories (for user skill choices)
-* Subscriber a user to an artifact
+* Subscribe a user to an artifact
 * Reclone a repository

 Commands, Scripts, and Tasks